Course Outline

 m) Extended captions – how to prepare them

-n) Sign Language Interpreter (PJM) – requirement or good practice?
+n) Sign Language Interpreter (PJM) – a requirement or best practice?

 o) Text justification – why not?